-The grant, the largest donation received by Derbyshire Wildlife Trust, outside corporate funding, meant that the funding target to complete the re-building works (of the main building at least) , was achieved by mid February.
+The grant is the largest donation received by Derbyshire Wildlife Trust, outside corporate funding, which takes us to the funding target to complete Stage 1 of build.

 The other good news is that Andrew Churchman, our builder, started work on site at the end of January.
-Andrew and his team will spend 4-6 months repairing the masonry and re-instating the roof.
+Andrew and his team will spend 4-6 months repairing the masonry and re-instating the roof (assuming no unforeseen problems).

 With the funding secured, it means that work can continue unimpeded (subject to the weather) until the project is complete, which is targeted for July /August 2020.